Sabinosuchus: Phylogeny

 The initial description by Schiller thought Sabinosuchus to be a dyrosaurid, a group of Neosuchians found in marine sediments of the Cretaceous to Early Eocene.
 This assignment was based on the size of the seventh dentary alveolus (smaller than the eight) and the proportions of the mandibular symphysis (approximately as wide as high).
 However, several problems were found by the authors.
 The fragmentary remains heavily limit the available characters for the phylogenetic analysis and even fewer are of value for determining its position within the clade.
 The matter is further complicated by the fact that the analysis recovered Sabinosuchus in a basal position within Dyrosauridae, being recovered as a sister taxa to the brevirostrine Anthracosuchus.
 However, very little mandibular remains are known from basal dyrosaurs, making comparison difficult.
 Overall, while first described as a putative dyrosaur, Schiller and colleagues make note that this assignment was poorly supported.
 Their initial phylogenetic tree is depicted below.

 By contrast, Schiller and colleagues identified several morphological features in Sabinosuchus which it shared with taxa used as outgroups in the original analysis, namely Sarcosuchus, Terminonaris and Elosuchus, typically considered to be pholidosaurids (although later analysis recovered Elosuchus as closer to Dyrosaurs).
 Additionally, the absence of a long, curved, retroarticular process was also seen as a possible indication that Sabinosuchus wasn't a dyrosaur, but this element is not preserved in the majority of derived dyrosaurs.

 A later study published by Jouve and Jalil in 2020 re-evaluated several taxa previously thought to be dyrosaurs or goniopholids, including Sabinosuchus.
 Their analysis placed several of these taxa within Pholidosauridae, extending the range of the group into the Maastrichtian.
 In their analysis, Sabinosuchus claded together with Woodbinesuchus and Oceanosuchus.
 Importantly, the authors note that what was described as the first and second dentary alveoli in Schiller 2016 actually represented the third and fourth alveoli.
-Subsequently, the smaller seventh alveolous thought to indicate dyrosaurid affinities would actually be the ninth.
+Subsequently, the smaller seventh alveolus thought to indicate dyrosaurid affinities would actually be the ninth.
 In addition, the size difference is not as significant as suggested by Schiller.
 They conclude that the features present in Sabinosuchus are much more consistent with pholidosaurids, recovering a phylogenetic tree with much stronger support than previous analysis on Sabinosuchus.